catchorg/Catch2/docs/command-line.md

 the number of shards.

 This is useful when you want to split test execution across multiple processes, as is done with [Bazel test sharding](https://docs.bazel.build/versions/main/test-encyclopedia.html#test-sharding).

+<a id="no-tests-override"></a>
+## Allow running the binary without tests
+<pre>--allow-running-no-tests</pre>

+> Introduced in Catch2 X.Y.Z.

+By default, Catch2 test binaries return non-0 exit code if no tests were run, e.g. if the binary was compiled with no tests, or the provided test spec matched no tests.
+This flag overrides that, so a test run with no tests still returns 0.

 ---